 Grades K - 5.
 Join us for an exciting hour of mythical storytelling, arts & crafts, classification of creatures and more.

-Meets 3rd Monday of month, 4:30 pm
+Meets one Monday per month, 4:30 pm

 Grades K - 5.
 Calling all future engineers and architects!
 Explore new ways of using these iconic toys.

 Meets one Saturday per month, 11:00 am